 Whether you do the research or not, you have likely (subconsciously) picked up on some keyword quirks just by browsing the internet every day.
 If you are on Youtube, you've probably seen videos go viral thanks to a few strategically placed words in their title.
 Those videos purposefully make use of "grabby" keywords or 'hooks' in order to engage people.

 So how can this behaviour help your business's blog?
 Well, we can apply similar rules.
 In the example of the Youtube videos, we were dealing with keywords based on something users want to see.
 With your business, keywords should be minded towards what your clients need.

 What does Jerry have to do with your B2B Lead Generation?

-In order to have a greater chance at being seen amongst the thousands of results, Jerry needs to be a bit more specific than that.
-This is where long tail keywords are best utilised.
+In order to have a greater chance of being seen amongst the thousands of results, Jerry needs to be a bit more specific than that.
+This is where long-tail keywords are best utilised.

 Tools like UberSuggest or Hubspot's keywords app can help Jerry find the perfect long-tail keywords for his blog post.
 The best way to visualise a long tail keyword is to think of a short tail with either prefixes, suffixes or both.

 As an example, Jerry could take the short tail keyword, with high search volume "employee wellness program" and add the prefixes or suffixes.
 It could become 'Benefits of An Employee Wellness Program'.
 He could go even more niche if he wanted to and include a location, for example.

 Keyword Research can sometimes be difficult, a balancing act between choosing keywords that are popular, but not too popular so as to get lost in millions of results.
 Striking the right balance (using keyword tools to help along the way) can ensure you and your business get noticed and succeed in B2B lead generation!